Rakeela/dragora-notes/Chives-of-Wrath.md

 My chives look kind of terrible.
 I'm not sure what I've done wrong in tending them.
 They're not dead yet, so I'll keep going, but I think botany classes may be an important part of my educational future.

 ---
+2021-9-13:
+I did my first four transplants to my aeroponics rig yesterday.
+My chives have been doing much better lately; I discovered that I'd been underwatering them.
+I've grown oddly attached to my smallest, weakest chive...
+It is half an inch tall and I can't quite believe it will ever grow enough to flower, but it looked more dead two days ago than it does today.
+It is still a living plant.

+---
 Back to [[Everloathing-Agritechnologies]]
 Back to [[authors-nonfiction]]